 Mexican border city of Reynosa sees night of violence

+" A series of violent confrontations has hit the Mexican city of Reynosa, across the border from McAllen, Texas.
 The security spokesman for Tamaulipas state said Wednesday that a string of shootings and road blockades broke out around midnight and lasted into the pre-dawn hours.
-It's not immediately clear if there were injuries or damage.

 Comments